-The DAC channel consists of optional filters for de-emphasis and bass/treble/midrange level adjustment, speaker equalization, and 3D effects processing.
-The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see Page-1/Reg-21 through Page-1/Reg-26 for left channel, Page-1/Reg-47 through Page-1/Reg-52 for right channel).
+The DAC channel consists of optional filters for de-emphasis and bass, treble, midrange level adjustment, speaker equalization, and 3-D effects processing.
+The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see Page-1/Reg-21-26 for left channel, Page-1/Reg-47-52 for right channel).
 If de-emphasis is not required in a particular application, this programmable filter block can be used for some other purpose.
-The de-emphasis filter transfer function is given by Equation 1:
+The de-emphasis filter transfer function is given by:

-$$H(z) = \frac{N0 + N1 \times z^{-1}}{32768 - D1 \times z^{-1}}$$ (1)

-where the N0, N1, and D1 coefficients are fully programmable individually for each channel.
-The coefficients that should be loaded to implement standard de-emphasis filters are given in Table 2.
+$$H(z) = \frac{N0 + N1 \times z^{-1}}{32768 - D1 \times z^{-1}}$$ where the N0, N1, and D1 coefficients are fully programmable individually for each channel.
+The coefficients that should be loaded to implement standard de-emphasis filters are given in Table 1.